Open-MSS/Open-MSS.github.io/docs/03_contributing.md

 MSS takes part in Google Summer of Code as a sub-organization of Python Software Foundation(PSF).
 If you're willing to participate in GSoC with us, please join the `#gsoc` channel on Slack.
-For proposal ideas you can view the [GSoC'21 project ideas list](/develop/GSOC2021/ideas).
+For proposal ideas you can view the [GSoC project ideas list](/develop/GSOC/ideas).